 The department offers a flexible and highly individualized curriculum designed to fit the needs and interest of the student.
-The first year core has been developed to provide the student with a solid foundation in neuroscience and cell biology.
+The first year core has been developed to provide the student with a solid foundation in all sub-specialities of neuroscience.
 In addition, during this time students gain practical laboratory experience by participating in a series of research rotations.
 In their second year, many students opt to specialize in one of the two core academic and research areas within the department-systems neurobiology or cell and molecular developmental neurobiology.
 During the second year, students typically choose a research area and begin thesis work.
 Throughout the course of training in the department, an emphasis is placed on the development of such important skills as mentoring, networking, career options, presentation skills and grant writing.
 The department is home to a federally sponsored training program in sensory systems that funds both pre- and postdoctoral fellowships.

 There is a wide diversity of research interests within the department.
-These include such topics as sensory, multisensory and sensorimotor integration, neural plasticity and learning, working memory, computational models of neural interactions, naturally occurring cell death and the role of neurotrophins, regeneration and repair of nervous system damage, development and aging in the nervous system, cellular differentiation and migration, and the function of heat-shock and cytoskeletal proteins.
+These include such topics as sensory, multisensory and sensorimotor integration, neural plasticity, memory and learning, neural mechanisms of pain, computational models of neural interactions, naturally occurring cell death and the role of neurotrophins, regeneration and repair of nervous system damage, development and aging in the nervous system, cellular differentiation and migration, and the function of heat-shock and cytoskeletal proteins.